 Depending on your loan type, you can take out the difference between 75%-80% of the home’s current value versus the remaining balance or the entire difference between your home’s current value versus the remaining balance.
 To get an exact figure, schedule a consultation with a Personal Mortgage Advisor.

 Yes.
 FHA loans will allow you to cash out up to 85% of the property’s current value and require less documentation than a conventional cash-out refinance.
 The VA loan process is similar to the FHA, but a VA loan cash-out refinance will allow you to cash-out up to 100% of your home’s current value.
 If you or your spouse is either a veteran or an active in the military, a VA loan may be a great option.

-Calculate your potential new monthly mortgage payment in seconds with this handy calculator, so you can make sure you have enough money left over each month for all your other expenses.
-Choose your rate and term—you might be surprised to see how affordable it is to own your home in less time than you thought.
-See how much interest you’ll pay over the life of the loan, and enter prepayment amounts to calculate their impact on your mortgage.
+Calculate your potential new monthly mortgage payment in seconds with this handy calculator, so you can ensure you’ll still have enough money left over each month for your other expenses.
+Choose your rate and term—you might be surprised to see how affordable it is to own your home sooner than you thought.
+Note how much interest you’ll pay over the life of the loan, and enter prepayment amounts to calculate their impact on your overall expenditure.